UCR is offering our students, in-person and on-campus teaching.

 Frequent and thorough hygiene protocols

 Classrooms, offices, and communal areas are being cleaned more regularly.
-Adjusted class times will also allow instructors to clean all desks with disinfectant before and after every class.

 Maximum room capacities

 Maximum room capacities will apply to each classroom.